DonHulieo/don-patrols/README.md

 ## Changelog

+- v1.1.3 - Added New Config Options `pedSettings.suffersCrits`, `pedSettings.diesWhenInjured` and `pedSettings.pathing.canRagdoll`.
+Small Code Cleanup.
+- v1.1.2 - Fixed an error on the server where the Ped didn't exist and had it's coords checked.
 - v1.1.1 - Added a table of Threads to handle Vehicle Patrols whilst having multiple clients nearby.
 This should fix drivers staying in the same place when the network owner leaves the area.
 - v1.1.0 - Proper Syncing between Clients, Ensuring Vehicle Patrols stay Tasked when players leave area and Optimised Functionality for Checking for Closest Players.
 - v1.0.9 - New Function for Finding Closest Player, and Added an Event to Retask a Patrol after changing Owners.